-Opportunities to explore and engage in diversity at Wesleyan are as great as your willingness to get involved and expand your experiences:
+Opportunities to explore and engage in equity and inclusion at Wesleyan are as great as your willingness to get involved and expand your experiences:

 The overall goals of diversity and inclusion programming and initiatives at Wesleyan College are: